patrik-fredlund/freshkeeper-repo/README.md

  ## :seedling: Introduction

-blabla

-## :crown: Keep track on your foods expiration date.
-Add products to your storage of choice.
-Then add food to your shoppinglist.
+- Keep track on your foods expiration date.
+- Add products to your storage of choice.
+- Then add food to your shoppinglist.

+## :crown:
 blablabla

 ## :tada: Key Features